rlmoser99/ruby_Mastermind/README.md

 ## Instructions
 This Mastermind game is a 1-player game, that is played in the command line.
 You can choose to be a **code-breaker** with a computer randomly generated, or you can choose be a **code-maker** to create a code for the computer to break.
 For this program, I assigned numbers 1-6 to each of the colored pegs, so the user only needs to input those numbers to enter or guess the code.
 There are additional instructions that will be displayed at the beginning of each game.

 The easiest way to play this game, is to play online at [repl.it](https://repl.it/github/rlmoser99/ruby_Mastermind).
+To play online, click on the green 'run' button at the top of the repl.it page.
 Otherwise, you can download this repository and run main.rb in the command line.

 [![Run on Repl.it](https://repl.it/badge/github/rlmoser99/ruby_Mastermind)](https://repl.it/github/rlmoser99/ruby_Mastermind)